omahs/docs-website/asset-metrics/asset-metrics-faqs.md

 ### **Do your aggregate exchange deposit/withdrawal and supply (on-chain flows) metrics include any Coinbase flows?**

 Our aggregate on-chain exchange metrics (eg. FlowOutExInclUSD or FlowOutExInclUSD) do include some Coinbase cold storage addresses.
-However, relative to the inputs from other constituent exchanges the the impact on the total aggregate flows is minimal.&#x20;
+However, relative to the inputs from other constituent exchanges the impact on the total aggregate flows is minimal.&#x20;

 ### **Why is your Current Supply (SplyCur) of XLM different from the supply reported on Stellar’s Dashboard? (**[**https://dashboard.stellar.org**](https://dashboard.stellar.org)**)**